Greg Jenner: Career

 Jenner has written for GQ magazine and has appeared as a guest on Richard Herring's interview podcasts and on the Art Detective podcast.
 He also featured on the BBC Radio 4 programme Great Lives, discussing Gene Kelly.

 He has appeared more than once as a guest on QI spin-off podcast No Such Thing as a Fish. and has made appearances on the Simon Mayo and the Steve Wright shows on BBC Radio 2.

 Jenner featured as an expert on the BBC2 television programme Inside Versailles, as well as for the Independent newspaper, discussing historical accuracy in television programmes.

+Jenner has been made an Honorary Research Associate at Royal Holloway, University of London.

 Since 2019, Jenner has presented a BBC Sounds podcast, You’re Dead To Me.
-Each episode sees him to talk to both a historian and comedian about a historical figure or time period.
+Each episode sees him talk to both a historian and comedian about a historical figure or time period.
 As well as the streamed edition, a radio-edit version is broadcast on BBC Radio 4.
-In February 2023 the show won in the Best Radio Entertainment Show category at the Comedy.co.uk Awards.
+In February 2023 and 2024 the show won the Best Radio Entertainment Show category at the Comedy.co.uk Awards.

-In 2013, Jenner spoke out against proposals for changes to the national curriculum proposed by then Education Secretary Michael Gove.
+In 2020, Jenner launched Homeschool History, an educational history podcast aimed at children, in response to the Coronavirus lockdown whereby children who were unable to attend school.
+Homeschool History ran for two series and was broadcast on BBC Radio 4.

+In 2021 Jenner launched an Audible Original podcast A Somewhat Complete History of Sitting Down.